Jiin-dom/EduCoach/docs/info/learning_path_explained.md

 ### The Four Priority Sections

-The component sorts all concepts into four groups:
+The component sorts concept mastery records into four groups (performance views exclude placeholder rows with no attempts):

 ```mermaid
 flowchart TD